 The Company's executives are eligible to receive equity incentives, including stock options and restricted share units, granted under the Company's equity incentive plans.
 If executives receive equity incentive grants, they are normally approved annually at the first regularly scheduled meeting of the Committee in the fiscal year and awarded at the closing price on the second full day following the release of the Company's prior year results.
 Newly hired executives may receive sign-on grants, if approved by the Committee.
 In addition, the Committee may, in its discretion, issue additional equity incentive awards to executives if the Committee determines such awards are necessary to ensure appropriate incentives are in place.
 The number of equity awards granted to each participant is determined primarily based on an award range determined by the Committee at the start of each year.
-The extent of existing options is not generally considered in granting equity awards, except that the Company's success from the commencement of their employment.
-The Company granted equity incentive awards, in the form of share options, to executive officers in its fiscal years ended December 31, 2009, December 31, 2010 and December 31, 2011.
+The extent of existing options is not generally considered in granting equity awards, except that the Company occasionally grants an initial round of equity awards to newly recruited executives to provide them a stake in the Company's success from the commencement of their employment.
+The Company granted equity incentive awards to executive officers in its fiscal years ended December 31, 2010, December 31, 2011 and December 31, 2012 (see Share Ownership section for further information).